raygun101/MarkupKit/README.md

 MarkupKit allows developers to abstract common sets of property definitions into "templates", which can then be applied by name to individual view instances.
 This makes it much easier to assign common property values as well as modify them later.

 Property templates are specified using [JavaScript Object Notation](http://www.json.org) (JSON), and may be either external or inline.
+Inline templates are defined within the markup document itself, and external templates are defined in a separate file.

 Each template is represented by a dictionary object defined at the top level of the property list or JSON document.
 The dictionary's key represents the name of the template, and its contents represent the property values that will be set when the template is applied.

 For example, the following JSON document defines a template named "greeting", which contains definitions for "font" and "textAlignment" properties: